CONTACT

 such way that the figure appears through the jaw between open,

-except the mentonnières on the two sides of the figure, as represents it
+except the mentonnières on the two sides of the figure, as represents

 engraving attached, catch of the Trajane column.